 “The Little Stranger” Review

-The Little Stranger [2018] – ★★★ This film adaptation of Sarah Waters’s novel The Little Stranger has had some bad public reviews, and, so, naturally, I was curious to see it.
-In the story, Dr Faraday (Domhnall Gleeson) reacquaints himself with one stately house (Hundreds Hall) he used to admire in his childhood.
-This is…
+The Little Stranger [2018] – ★★★ In this story, adapted from Sarah Waters’s novel of the same name, Dr Faraday (Domhnall Gleeson) tries to reacquaint himself with one stately house (Hundreds Hall) he used to admire in his childhood.
+This is the house belonging to the Ayres family who now find themselves in a pitiful…

 “The Babadook” Review

-The Babadook [2014] – ★★★★1/2 📖 A well-made horror film with oppressive atmosphere that also explores deeper, thought-provoking themes of coming to terms with trauma and overcoming grief.
-I am wishing all my followers and readers a very Happy Halloween, and am presenting a scary and psychologically-interesting Australian horror film The Babadook.
-This film by…
+📖 A well-made horror film with oppressive atmosphere that also explores deeper, thought-provoking themes of coming to terms with trauma and overcoming grief.

 “In Fabric” Review